jina-ai/jina-hub/encoders/image/TirgImageEncoder/README.md

 As a part of **TIRG** model,
 `TirgImageEncoder` encodes data from a ndarray, potentially BatchSize x (Channel x Height x Width) into a BatchSize x d ndarray.

-Note: At query time, the **TIRG** model takes `TirgMultimodalEncoder` and encode images together with it's associated texts into embeddings.
+Note: In the TIRG multimodal retrieval example, **TIRG** model takes `TirgMultimodalEncoder` and encode images together with it's associated texts into embeddings at query time.

 ## Usage